401 S. Powerline Rd., Deerfield Beach, FL 33442

 Water is the focus of this 431.4-acre park, which includes the Splash Adventure water park, Ski Rixen USA cable water-skiing, a marina with boats for rent, and several lakes for fishing.
 For recreation on dry land, the park features Bike America bicycle rentals, mountain bike trails, basketball courts, and a campground with platform tents and tepees.
 The park is also home to the Renaissance Festival, one of South Florida's most popular annual festivals.

-Splash Adventure: This interactive children's water playground features slides, tunnels, turn valves, and much more.
+This interactive children's water playground features slides, tunnels, turn valves, and much more.
 Open seasonally.
 Zero-depth entry to 12 inches at center.
 Lifeguards on duty at all times.
 Children 12 and under must be accompanied by an adult 18 or older.
 Sessions, when in effect, are three hours and 50 minutes.
 U.S. Coast Guard-approved life vests are available free of charge.
 No pets, grills, glass containers, or alcoholic beverages allowed inside the aquatics facility.
 Call for fees and hours.
 Summer events at Splash Adventure.

 All riders must watch a safety video at the park office and complete a Waiver of Liability (PDF).
 Riders under 18 must watch the video and have a release/waiver of liability signed by parent/guardian.